Brewing potions

 -- Handle status effect durations

-if status.duration then
+if prism.conditions.TickedCondition:is(condition) then

-status.duration = status.duration - 1
+condition.duration = condition.duration - 1

 end